myk-org/github-webhook-server/README.md

 ### Usage Guide

-To use the webhook server, first prepare the `config.yaml` file with the necessary repository and server configurations.
-Set the required environment variables, including `WEBHOOK_SERVER_LOG_FILE` and `WEBHOOK_SERVER_DATA_DIR`.
+To use the webhook server, first prepare the [config.yaml](example.config.yaml) file with the necessary repository and server configurations.
+Set the required environment variables, including `WEBHOOK_SERVER_DATA_DIR`.
 Build and start the server using the instructions in the 'Build container' section.